 What do I do if my child wakes up in the middle of the night crying?

 The goal of sleep training is to allow your baby to develop skills to fall asleep that gradually requires less adult intervention.
 I have a lot of parents asking me about what do to if your child wakes up and cries throughout the night.
 What studies have shown is that graduated extinction is effective even if used only at bedtime, and not when your child wakes up in the middle of the night.
 The good news is that most children, within one to two weeks after the child has learned to fall asleep easily and quickly at bedtime, the self-soothing skills usually generalize to nighttime arousals.
 This means that they will probably gain some skills to soothe themselves back to sleep, and not need their caregiver in the middle of the night if they do wake up.

-What are some other methods of sleep training that I should be aware of?
+What are some other methods of sleep training baby that I should be aware of?